What to look out for…

 But, a skin condition can throw your normal skin type off balance.
 Any number of factors can bring on a skin condition – weather, diet, stress, allergies and the wrong skincare products are some common ones.

 Dehydration is a skin condition where the skin is lacking in water.
 So even if your skin type is oily, it can still be dehydrated.

 Have a read to see what dehydration can look like on your skin.

 If your skin is normally well balanced, it’s easier to tell when something throws it off course.
 So if you notice that your skin suddenly feels or looks tight and papery, or shows fine lines it’s a good indication that it’s dehydrated.
 You may also feel that the skin looks more sunken with dark eye circles.

-On drier skin types you’ll find that some signs of dryness and dehydration that overlap, like a dull appearance.
+On drier skin types you’ll find some signs of dryness and dehydration overlap, like a dull appearance.
 But, because dry skin tends to be quite thin, those tell-tale dehydrated horizontal lines will show up more easily and be more visible than on oilier types.

 If your skin is on the oily side, dehydration can lead to a confusing dry/oily look and feel.
 This is because when your skin senses its lacking water, it produces more oil to compensate for the lack of moisture in an attempt to protect itself.

 So if your skin starts to feel tight and flaky, or you see more fine lines and extra oil on the surface of your skin, it’s likely that your skin is dehydrated.